genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 UR70LRET: full word return code from GVBUR70 (same as R15)
 UR70ANCH: archor full word -- do not alter or reset this field
 UR70JRET: return code from the Java method, where available
-UR70LREQ: if truncation occurs (LRET=4) this field indicates the receive buffer length required for receive all the data
+UR70LREQ: if truncation occurs (LRET=4) this field indicates the receive buffer length required to receive all the data
 ```

 Return codes are documented in the source code of GVBUR70.